 INT.
-STAGE -- NIGHT
+THEATER STAGE -- NIGHT -- SOMETIME IN THE FUTURE

-Black blues singer GREGG COLEMAN is on stage singing the song "Even the Sky's Got the Blues."
+Black blues singer GREGG COLEMAN is on stage.
+He sings the song "Even the Sky's Got the Blues."

-COLEMAN
+COLEMAN (singing)

-(singing) I keep looking out the window The whole town's soaked with rain I know it ain't you, Baby Only me who's feeling pain And they say you want to see me But I know it's gotta end You're only gonna come back And do the same thing again And I'm the kind of guy Who would never even sigh But now I find myself staring out the window And way up high Seems even the sky's got the blues...
+And I'm the kind of guy

+Who would never even sigh

+But now I find myself staring out

+the window

+And way up high

+Seems even the sky's got the

+blues...